Ramotion/expanding-collection-android/README.md

     ec:cardWidth="250dp" />
 ```

-3. Expanded card contains two parts: header part with background(initially visible when card is collapsed) and a ListView element as content(visible only when card is expanded), so you need a xml layout for list items.
+3. Expanded card contains two parts: a header part with a background (initially visible when card is collapsed) and a ListView element as content (visible only when card is expanded), so you need an xml layout for the list items.

 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"